neighbor-peace/motivation-chrome-ext/README.md

 # motivation-chrome-ext

+## Goals of the Project

-A chrome extension designed to motivate one to return to work upon loading a distracting website.
+- Design a chrome extension to motivate one to return to work upon loading a distracting website.
+- Deepen my understanding of:
+  - DOM Manipulation
+  - Chrome Developer Tools
+  - JSON
+  - Libraries
+  - jQuery
+  - Asynchronous Callbacks
+  - APIs
+  - Ajax